Covered with Scars

 - Sergei Dragunov of the Tekken series has two scars on his face (a large one running through his lips and a smaller one across his nose), and, if the player opts to make him shirtless in Tekken 6, it can be seen that he has several scars, ranging from large to small (including one that appears to be a bullet wound), on his arms and torso.

-- Hanako from Katawa Shoujo has extensive burn scars covering half of her body.
-And yes, she is a Broken Bird, since the house fire that gave her those scars also killed both of her parents, as well as causing everyone in the orphanage where she eventually ended up to shun her.
+- Hanako Ikezawa from Katawa Shoujo has extensive burn scars covering half of her body.
+And yes, she is a Broken Bird, since the house fire that gave her those scars also killed both of her parents and while the people from the Orphanage of Love she lived in treated her more or less well... she was heavily bullied in middle school because of them.

 - Geralt from The Witcher is covered from head to toe in tooth and claw marks and various other scars.